Green Appetizers and Foods for a St. Patrick's Day Party

 Have several green dips available for your vegetables and chips.
 Choices are spinach dip, guacamole, and green salsa, or salsa verde.

-Veggies and chips are both great with spinach dip.
-Buy this dip pre-made or use you own homemade spinach dip recipe.
+Spinach Dip: Veggies and chips are both great with spinach dip.
+Buy this dip pre-made or use your own homemade spinach dip recipe.

-You can usually find green avocado flavored chips in grocery stores.
+Green Chips: You can usually find green avocado-flavored chips in grocery stores.
 If you can't find them, I'll bet you can get away with using regular tortilla chips.
 In the picture above, there are some vegetable chips, some of which are green.

 Baked Green Appetizers